 Math Circles bring mathematicians and mathematical scientists into direct contact with pre-college students.
 These students (and sometimes their teachers) meet with mathematics professionals in an informal setting, after school or on weekends, to work on interesting problems or topics in mathematics.
 These interactions get students excited about mathematics and provide them with a community to foster their passion for mathematical thinking.

-The National Association of Math Circles is an MSRI sponsored organization that provides a support structure for Math Circles and similar programs.
-The primary focus of the NAMC is the development of a National Math Circle Website (http://mathcircles.org) that includes: the Circle in a Box wiki, contacts for Math Circles throughout North America, the Math Circle Problem Collection, and a forum for discussion of Math Circles and related issues among NAMC members.
+History of MSRI Math CirclesThe National Association of Math Circles was an MSRI sponsored organization that provides a support structure for Math Circles and similar programs.
+The primary focus of the NAMC was the development of an NAMC website that included the Circle in a Box wiki, contacts for Math Circles throughout North America, the Math Circle Problem Collection, and a forum for discussion of Math Circles and related issues among NAMC members.

 Ongoing Bay Area Math Circles

 As of 2020, those in Berkeley or the San Francisco Bay Area interested in Math Circle activities can explore the Berkeley Math Circle, the San Francisco Math Circle, the San Jose Math Circle, or the Stanford Math Circle.
 The Bay Area Math Teachers Circle provides opportunities for educators to explore and share effective problem-solving approaches to teaching mathematics.
 The emphasis is to show teachers some beautiful and entertaining mathematics as opposed to telling them what or how they should teach.

 The Bay Area Mathematical Olympiad (BAMO) is an annual competition among hundreds of Bay Area middle- and high-school students, consisting of five proof-type math problems, which is held in February of each year.
 An awards ceremony follows at MSRI in March.